Glossary of Terms

 Academic Year (AY): The enrollment period for which aid is awarded.
 Academic years begin July 1st and end June 30th of the following calendar year.

-Cost of Attendance (COA): Includes direct costs billed by the college- tuition, fees, room and board- and approved indirect costs- books and supplies, travel and personal expenses, and Direct Loan origination fees.
+Cost of Attendance (COA): Includes billed costs (tuition, fees, housing, and food), approved non-billed costs (books and supplies, travel, and personal expenses), and Direct Loan origination fees.
 Also known as a student budget, the COA determines the maximum amount of financial aid a student may receive.

 CSS Profile: Available from the College Board, this document collects additional financial and household information.
 We use the CSS Profile when we determine a student’s eligibility for Dickinson grant money.
 Dickinson’s CSS Profile code is 2186.

 Demonstrated Need: We calculate your aid eligibility by looking at the difference between budgeted student costs, and the strength of your family’s financial resources.
-The formula is Cost of Attendance minus Expected Family Contribution equals Demonstrated Need.
-(COA – EFC = Need)
+The formula is Cost of Attendance (COA) minus the Student Aid Index (SAI) equals Demonstrated Need.
+(COA – SAI= Need)

 Dependent Student: On the FAFSA, a dependent student must report parent financial information.
 Find information on dependency status here.